oyin25/Nigeria-Banks-logos-and-json/README.md

 # Nigeria-Banks-logos-and-json
-This will reduce stress on must developer that needed this, i try my best,
+This will reduce stress on must developer that need this, i try my best,